moubi/enform/docs/index.md

 ```

 #### `initial: { <field_name:string>: <initial_value:any> }` - required
-This prop is the only required one.
-You need to set it, since it's the only way to tell Enform about your form structure.
-The initial value of each field should be a valid React element value, meaning that if you have `checkbox` fx. it make sense for the value to be `boolean`.
-The signature could be something like that `{ email: "", password: "", newsletter: false }`.
+The prop is the only **required one**.
+It is so, because it needs to tell Enform what is the current field structure.
+The initial value of each field should be a valid React element's value.
+That means if there is a `checkbox` fx. it make sense for its initial value to be `boolean`.
+The structure could be something like `{ email: "", password: "", newsletter: false }`.

 #### `validation: { <field_name:string>: <(values:object) => bool|string)> }`
-This prop helps you specify fields validation conditions and errors.
-Don't set it if you don't need it.
-The `key` (field name) part should also be present in the `initial`.
-The `value` is a validation function which passes all field values down.
-It returns an **error message** when field is invalid or just a **boolean** if you don't need messages.
-With `{ username: values => values.username.length === 0 }` we return a boolean which simply reports if the field is empty.
-This is useful when you want to set an error class.
-Setting up  error messages is achieved with something like that `{ username: values => values.username.length === 0 ?
-"This field is required" : "" }`
+It is used for specifying validation conditions and error messages.
+Don't set it if validation is not needed.
+The `key` (field name) should be the same as in the `initial`.
+The `value` is a validator function which accepts all field values.
+Validators should return an **error message** when field is invalid or just a **boolean** if no messages are needed.
+The following: `{ username: values => values.username.length === 0 }` returns a boolean simply telling if the field is empty.
+Such a condition is useful when setting an error class to the field is enough.
+Setting up error messages could be achieved with something like that `{ username: values => values.username.length === 0 ?
+"This field is required" : "" }`.
 ___

 ### Enform state API
-By taking care of your form's state Enform provides you with access to it by exposing several props and methods.
-These are passed down to your component via the `props` object.
+Enform manages the form's state and provides access to it by exposing several props and methods.
+These are passed down to the component (DOM) via the `props` object.

 ```jsx
 <Enform initial={{ name: "" }}>